-5. walk across the brooklyn bridge towards the bright lights of manhattan, after enjoying some of the best coal fired pizza in nycity at Juliana’s in brooklyn heights under the bridge. when their lines are too long, try old fave Grimaldi’s in new digs next door, but no liquor license here means no red wine or even a beer to go with your pie!
+5. walk across the brooklyn bridge towards the bright lights of manhattan, after enjoying some of the best coal fired pizza in nycity at Juliana’s in brooklyn heights, under the bridge. when their lines are too long, try Luke’s Lobster nearby, for one of the best lobster rolls this side of a Maine lobster pound.

 6. browse the trendy, free art galleries in chelsea, often with museum quality shows, then sip fine wine in a neighborhood wine bar, like Ovest (27th st, B 10th/11th ave).

-7. after dinner, head to one of the many clubs in greenwich village for some no cover jazz or other music. my faves include: caffe vivaldi – small and intimate, with an eclectic mix of music; 55 bar – a classic basement jazz haunt (some late performances with modest cover charges); arthur’s – an old timer with miss sweet georgia brown on thursday and friday. always check online to see who is playing.
+7. after dinner, head to one of the many clubs in greenwich village for some no cover jazz or other music. my faves include: caffe vivaldi – small and intimate, with an eclectic mix of music (alas, no more); 55 bar – a classic basement jazz haunt (some late performances with modest cover charges); arthur’s – an old timer with miss sweet georgia brown on thursday and friday. always check online to see who is playing.

 8. visit da’ bronx on wednesday for free grounds access all day to the beautiful botanical gardens or go next door to the world famous bronx zoo and pay what you wish.